9 Rules to Develop a Successful Learning and Development Strategy in 2024

 E- Execution and scale-up (rule 5)

-Traditionally, L&D training sessions included many days of classroom instruction with no follow-up sessions, despite the fact that individuals forget what they learn if it is not reinforced on regular basis.
-As a result, many L&D departments are shifting away from stand-alone programs to building learning journeys, which are long-term learning experiences that incorporate on-the-job coaching, pre-and post-classroom digital learning, social learning, and short workshops or webinars.
+Traditionally, L&D training sessions included many days of classroom instruction with no follow-up sessions, despite the fact that individuals forget what they learn if it is not reinforced on a regular basis.
+As a result, many L&D departments are shifting away from stand-alone programs to building learning journeys, which are long-term learning experiences that incorporate on-the-job coaching, pre- and post-classroom digital learning, social learning, and short workshops or webinars.
 The major goals of a learning journey are to orient people in developing new abilities that facilitate learning transfer to the workplace.

 Recommend reading: